botlabs-gg/yagpdb/breaking_changes.md

 **17th january 2019**

- - Custom commands are now stored in postgres, a migration from the old system is automtically started on the web server and can be disabled by setting YAGPDB_CC_DISABLE_REDIS_PQ_MIGRATION to anything but empty, this auto-migration will likely be removed in 2 or 3 versions (changing from opt-out to opt-in or complete removal)
+ - Custom commands are now stored in postgres, a migration from the old system is automatically started on the web server and can be disabled by setting YAGPDB_CC_DISABLE_REDIS_PQ_MIGRATION to anything but empty, this auto-migration will likely be removed in 2 or 3 versions (changing from opt-out to opt-in or complete removal)

 **25th november 2018 (1.11.3)**